weberBen/goldNugget/README.md

 # Golden Nuggets

 Project like [VDM](https://www.viedemerde.fr/) and [nuit sans follie](https://nuitsansfolie.com/) to allow co-workers to share their golden nuggets (double meaning sentences without the person involved realizing it).
+Credit for the idea goes to my human resources director who had a whole dore cover of post-it with it.

 For example :
 ```